JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 Starting with the version 2020.3, Kotlin support in IDEA comes with the new project wizard, which creates a Compose application automatically.

-Note that JDK must be at least JDK 11, and to use the native distribution packaging, JDK 15 or later must be used.

 <img alt="Create new project 1" src="wizard1.png" height="500" />